This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Muscle, joint, or stomach pain

-- Severe pain in your stomach, muscles, bones, or joints
+- You have severe pain in your stomach, muscles, bones, or joints.

-- Severe pain in the lymph nodes in your neck, armpit, or groin
+- You have severe pain in the lymph nodes in your neck, armpit, or groin.

 Treatment for cat scratch disease